HC24701806/IB-CS-EE/README.md

 prediction.json could be used in evaluation of mAP metrics.

 ## Metrics
-I use the pycocotools to calculate mAP metrics.
+Used the pycocotools to calculate mAP metrics

 ## Files
 - generate_coco_gt.py: to generate ground truth of lisa dataset to for COCO API.
-- evaluate-test.py: to run inference of faster RCNN and generate result json for COCO API.
+- evaluate-test.py: to run inference of Faster R-CNN and generate result json for COCO API.
-- train_yolo.py: to train yolo.
+- train_yolo.py: to train Yolo.
-- train_fasterrcnn.py: to train faster RCNN.
+- train_fasterrcnn.py: to train Faster R-CNN.

 ## Cite this work
 ```